-Compared with HTL, the proposed method achieves 57.66% improvement on the CK+ database, 23.62% improvement on the MMI database, and 69.01% improvement on the UNBC database.
-The proposed method considers more complete domain knowledge than HTL and introduces a face synthesis task to assist the learning of AU classifier.
-Although HTL considers another task, i.e., AU-expression classification task (Visible-task), in addition to feature-AU recognition task (Hidden-task), the two tasks are not dual tasks.
-Furthermore, HTL trains two tasks independently.
+Compared to HTL, the proposed method achieves 57.66% improvement on the CK+ database, 23.62% improvement on the MMI database, and 69.01% improvement on the UNBC database.
+The proposed method considers more complete domain knowledge than HTL and introduces a face synthesis task to assist the learning of the AU classifier.
+Although HTL considers the AU-expression classification task (visible task) in addition to the feature-AU recognition task (hidden task), they are not dual tasks and are trained independently.
 The error caused by AU-expression classifiers may propagate to the feature-AU classifiers.
-Unlike HTL, we train the main AU recognition task and auxiliary face synthesis task simultaneously, thus two tasks can both assist each other.
+Unlike HTL, we train the main AU recognition task and auxiliary face synthesis task simultaneously, so each task assists the other.

 Compared to RBM-P, the proposed method achieves 5.06% improvement on the CK+ database, 3.24% improvement on the MMI database, and 13.25% improvement on the UNBC database.
-Both RBM-P and the proposed method capture joint AU distribution through RBM model from domain knowledge, while we introduce a face synthesis task, the dual task of AU recognition task, and utilize the intrinsic connections between two tasks for learning of AU classifier.
-The better results of the proposed method than those of RBM-P demonstrate the effectiveness of the proposed method by leveraging the dual task of the primary AU recognition task to help AU classifier learning.
+Both RBM-P and the proposed method use domain knowledge to capture the joint AU distribution through the RBM model.
+The proposed method also introduces the dual task of the AU recognition task (the face synthesis task) and utilizes the intrinsic connections between the two tasks to learn the AU classifier.
+The superior results of the proposed method demonstrate the effectiveness of leveraging the dual tasks to improve AU classifier learning.

-Actually, RBM-P is a special version of our method, by setting the weight of the reconstruction term 1-α as zero.
-For better showing the benefits of the reconstruction term, we have run the same set of experiments on three databases by varying 1-α from 0.1 to 0.9.
-The results are shown as Figure 3, in which the first column is the result of RBM-P. We can see that the performances reach the best when the weight for reconstruction term is 0.3, 0.2, and 0.2 on the three databases respectively, indicating that the first objective term exploring domain knowledge plays a major role and the reconstruction term can improve the AU recognition performances.
+RBM-P is a modified version of our method that sets the weight of the reconstruction term 1-α as zero.
+To analyze the impact of our reconstruction term, we run the same set of experiments on three databases, varying 1-α from 0.1 to 0.9.
+The results are shown in Figure 3, in which the first column shows the results of RBM-P. Optimal performance is reached when the weights for the reconstruction term are 0.3, 0.2, and 0.2 on the three databases, respectively.
+This indicates that the first objective term exploring domain knowledge has a significant impact, and the reconstruction term can improve AU recognition.